BozeBro/Program-Repair/README.md

 Run `python src/repair/repair.py filePath outPath` will try to fix file at buggyProgPath and generate a program to try to pass the three tests given in the file.
 The generated program is located at outPath.

+[Program Report](./Program%20Report.pdf) Gives moere detail on the research in automatic program repair, the specification of the project, tradeoffs, and how to reproduce the setup.
 # Resources

 - You might be interested in reading Adam Chlipala's overview of the philosophic